 Trained as a neuroscientist, Bob has pursued a career as a science and medical writer and editor.
 He was a science writer for Caltech, a freelance, writing two books for patients and many articles for a variety of audiences.
 He spent 10 years as San Francisco Bureau Chief for the International Medical News Group, followed by 2 years as Medscape's Assignment Editor, followed by 2 years as Executive editor of the Multiple Sclerosis Discovery Forum.
 He joined Univadis in 2015.

-Assistant Editor, Oncology Editor, and Hepatitis Curator
+Associate Managing Editor, Oncology Editor, and Hepatitis Curator

 Manager, Content Services